-If a settlement is in an adversary proceeding and requires approval pursuant to Fed.
-R. Bank.
-P. 9019, such motion should be filed in the main case only.
+If a settlement is in an adversary proceeding and requires approval pursuant to Federal Rule of Bankruptcy Procedure 9019, such motion should be filed in the main case only.
 A proposed form of order in the main case and a proposed form of judgment or order in the adversary proceeding must be attached to the 9019 motion.